Analysis of transactions in the GBP / USD pair

 Important: Novice traders need to be very careful when making decisions about entering the market.
 Before the release of important reports, it is best to stay out of the market to avoid being caught in sharp fluctuations in the rate.
 If you decide to trade during the release of news, then always place stop orders to minimize losses.
 Without placing stop orders, you can very quickly lose your entire deposit, especially if you do not use money management and trade large volumes.

 And remember that for successful trading, you need to have a clear trading plan.
-Spontaneous trading decisions based on the current market situation is an inherently losing strategy for an intraday trader.
+Spontaneous trading decision based on the current market situation is an inherently losing strategy for an intraday trader.